 Our workplace injury attorneys will fight to protect your rights

 If you sustained a workplace injury and your surgery or treatment has been rejected or delayed by the insurance company, a New Jersey workers’ compensation lawyer can help you challenge that decision so that you can get appropriate medical treatment.
 Shebell & Shebell, LLC has been fighting for injured workers since 1927 and knows what it takes to get you the benefits you need and deserve.
 Find out how an experienced New Jersey workers’ compensation attorney can help you.
 Contact us today for a free consultation.
-We have offices conveniently located in Shrewsbury and Newark.
+We have an office conveniently located in Shrewsbury.

 Sustaining a work-related injury or illness is stressful enough, but if your condition requires surgery and you can’t get the surgery you need approved through workers’ comp – it can be shocking and upsetting.
 The New Jersey workers’ compensation system is supposed to help you, but how are you expected to recover and get back to work if your treatment or surgery has been denied?